sauvc/rulebook/bonus.md

 Breaching the surface at any point during the mission causes <span class="emphasis">end of the current attempt</span>.
 The team may wish to retry if they still have time left.

+#### Deployment

+Due to the logistics involved in deploying the AUV, teams are not allowed to manually deploy the AUV.
+The AUV will be deployed to the starting zone by Ocean Basin staff.
+The team **must** provision a **delayed start function** for the AUV to start its thrusters **120 seconds** after they have passed it to the Ocean Basin staff.
+That way the Ocean Basin staff have enough time to move the AUV to the starting zone and leave the area before the AUV starts its mission.
+The start time for the first attempt will be measured from the time the AUV starts thrusting in the starting zone.

 #### Points

 There will be no points awarded for the bonus round.
 The teams will be ranked based on the time taken to the <span class="emphasis">end of the attempt</span> ONLY IF the team successfully managed to complete the task.
 The team with the fastest time will be ranked first in the bonus round.